otammato/CICD_GitHub_Actions_pipeline_demo/README.md

 <br><br>

-## Automatically build app and push the image to the Docker Hub
+## Automatically build app and push the image to the Docker Hub:

 ```
 # This workflow uses actions that are not certified by GitHub.